naderghanbari/gcp-notes/location.md

 * VPC Networks (individual subnets are regional)
 * Firewalls
 * Routes
+* Dataproc Clusters (can be global or regional but a zone is still needed)

+## Multi-Regional Resources (Large Geographic Areas)
+* Datasets
+  - US (all data centers in US)
+  - EU (only data centers within the 27 member states)
+    - Excludes London and Zürich regions

 ## Regional Resources
 * Addresses (regional static IP addresses)